 Investing in companies that you use daily is a very good investment strategy.
-And Facebook, Amazon, Apple, Netflix, Google are definitely a part of our daily life.
-These Tech-Giants has created multiple millionaires since their listings.
+And Facebook, Amazon, Apple, Netflix, and Google are definitely a part of our daily life.
+These Tech-Giants have created multiple millionaires since their listings.
 So in this article, we are going to show you how you can invest in Facebook, Amazon, Netflix, Google, Apple, and other FANG+ companies from India.

 FANG or FANG+ companies are some of the massive giants in the tech world, and a lot of investors want a piece of the pie.
 But as these companies are traded in the New York Stock Exchange, mostly American investors had a chance to invest in such companies.

 Now, Indian retail investors too, have a chance.
 Indian retail investors can start investing in these Tech-Giants with as low as Rs.
 100/-.